 Let us move on and review the EMV certification process in greater detail.

 Before starting an EMV certification, a company needs to make a decision about the three key components of the process:

 - Terminal(s) (hardware device) that will be used to read EMV cards.
-Some information on payment terminals can be found in our respective article

 - Payment gateway software or some form of software package that will deliver transactions to the acquirer